embench/embench-iot/README.md

 - The benchmarks should all compile to fit in 64kB of program space and use no more than 64kB of RAM
-  - **Note.** An earlier version tried to limit RAM to 16kB, but this proved too restrictive.

 - The measurement of execution performance is designed to use "hot" caches.
   Thus each benchmark executes its entire code several times, before starting a timing run.

 - Execution runs are scaled to take approximately 4 second of CPU time.
 This is large enough to be accurately measured, yet means all 19 benchmarks, including cache warm up can be run in a few minutes.

-- To facilitate execution on machines of different performance, the tests are scaled by the clock speed of the processor.
+The scaling factor is configurable to make Embench suitable for machines of a wide range of performance.

 - The benchmarks are designed to be run on either real or simulated hardware.
 However for meaningful execution performance results any simulated